 The wide range of sizes and forms that humanoid bionts can take in the Terragen Sphere

 Any organic life form, Terragen or otherwise, whether natural or engineered.
-Often this term is used exclusively for organic beings of sophont-grade intelligence, many of which are of humanoid form, although there are many other body-plans.
+Most often this term is used exclusively for organic beings of sophont-grade intelligence, since the root of the word is "biological sophont".
+Among Terragens, many bionts are of humanoid form derived from the original human baseline shape, either by descent or imitation, although there are many other body-plans.

 Homorph, Alien - Text by Steve Bowers Xenosophonts who deliberately adopt human (or general terragen hominid) form, morphology, or biochemistry.
 While homomorphism is fairly popular among some alien races and clades, many alien societies are under embargo to avoid cross-cultural pollution, so the homorph is often illegal.
 See also Toulhuman.

 Phenotype - Text by M. Alan Kazlev The appearance of an organism with respect to a particular group of physical, biochemical, and physiologic characteristics, as a result of the interaction of its genotype and its environment.

 Phenotypic Augmentation - Text by M. Alan Kazlev Biological or genetic modification or augmentation that effects the phenotype only.
 It alters the characteristics of the user, and sometimes also that of clones from the user's somatic cells, but it does not modify the user's offspring.
 Contrast with genotypic augmentation.

 Space People - Text by M. Alan Kazlev (archaic) A common early term for Space Adapted Humans, still used by some descendants of the original clade.
 (Integration period) A term for vacuum adapted tweaks, now rarely used.